ajyoon/bml-lang.org/content/docs/guide/modes.md

 Simple matchers like these ask BML to look for literal full-text matches.
 Rules can have any number of matchers separated by commas.
 The replacement choice to the right of the `->` arrow is just like an inline choice, except it can also contain a special `match` choice which asks BML to leave the matched text as found.

 While rendering a document, BML has at most 1 active mode, starting with none.
 To change the active mode, use the `{use MODE_NAME}` command in your document.
+You can deactivate the active mode using the special `none` mode.

 {% bml_snippet() %}
 ```bml